How Do Digital Advertising Auctions Impact Product Prices?: Data-Augmented Auctions

-The following result helps characterize the equilibrium strategies of the firms for this setting.
-Effectively, the proposition shows that \textit{regardless} of the profile of posted prices set by the firms, the bidding equilibrium on the platform results in a \textit{symmetric} assignment, where each on-platform consumer sees a sponsored offer from the firm they like best.
-This implies that the sponsored slot allocation resulting from data-augmented bidding is efficient.
+To help characterize the firms' equilibrium bidding and pricing strategies for this setting, we first establish a useful property.
+Proposition \ref {prop:bidding_efficiency} below shows that, regardless of the prices posted by the firms off the platform, a bidding equilibrium in undominated strategies results in a \textit{symmetric and efficient} assignment of on-platform consumers.
+In other words, each on-platform consumer sees a sponsored offer from the firm they like best.

-\begin{proposition}[Efficient Bidding Outcome] Fix any vector of posted prices $\overline{p}$ off-platform.
-Consider an on-platform consumer with value $v$.
-If $v_j > v_k$, firm $j$ bids at least as much as firm $k$ for consumer $v$ in any bidding equilibrium. \end{proposition}
+\begin{proposition}[Efficient Bidding Outcome] Fix a profile of posted prices $\overline{p}$ and consider an on-platform consumer with value $v$.
+If $v_j > v_k$, firm $j$ bids at least as much as firm $k$ for consumer $v$ in any bidding equilibrium in undominated strategies. \end{proposition}

-The proof mostly proceeds by casework, but we provide an intuition here.
-Suppose a consumer arrives, and the consumer's favorite firm is firm $1$.
-Consider a competitor, say firm $2$.
-If firm $1$ has set a higher posted price than firm $2$, then firm $1$ has a larger ability to price discriminate than firm $2$, and hence the consumer is intuitively worth more to firm $1$, thus allowing it to bid more.
-However, if firm $1$ has a lower posted price than firm $2$, then firm $2$ must concede rent to the consumer because even if $2$ won the sponsored slot, the consumer could still search and find the posted price for firm $1$; hence, this disciplines firm $2$'s bid, and we show that this actually constrains $2$'s bid to be lower than $1$'s.
+\paragraph{Proof of Proposition \ref{prop:bidding_efficiency}} Fix the vector of posted prices $\bar{p}$ and consider a second-price auction for a consumer with value $v$.
+In this auction, it is weakly dominant for each firm $j$ to bid up to the price it would charge if it won the sponsored slot, $b_j(v)=p_j(v)$.
+Having observed all posted prices $\bar{p}$, each firm knows that consumer $v$ has the option to buy from the most attractive off-platform offer,